 Hormonal imbalance: Hypothyroidism, the scientific term for when the body’s metabolism slows down, can cause skin problems in dogs.
 These include sensitive skin, itching, and dryness.
 Considerable fur loss and a coat that seems dull or brittle are other signs of hormonal problems, as are weight gain, darkened and thickened skin, and behavioral changes like lethargy.

-Also, consider if you’ve changed anything in your home environment, or if anything is different about any of the places you visit with your dog.
+Consider if you’ve changed anything in your home environment, or if anything is different about any of the places you visit with your dog.
 It’s possible a new product or location can be the cause of your dog’s irritation.
 Likewise, if there’s anything new in your or your dog’s life that could be causing it stress, this could also be the root of the problem.
 Making sure your dog is safe and well-cared for both physically and psychologically is an important part of pet ownership, regardless of whether your dog is showing any signs of an issue.

 Most crucially, pay attention to your dog’s diet.
 Food allergies and sensitivities are one of the most common causes of irritation in dogs, and they’re often the easiest ones to treat.
 Is your dog receiving everything it needs from its food—and most crucially, are you confident that you know exactly what it’s eating?
 Commercial pet food labels can be notoriously unreliable, meaning that your dog could even be ingesting substances in its regular meals that it shouldn’t be.

-How can food help?
+How can food help my dog’s itchy skin?

 If you’re feeding kibble or canned foods—pet foods that are routinely found to contain ingredients not listed on the label, some of them extremely dangerous—it’s hard to be exactly sure what is going into your dog’s bowl.
 Therefore, it’s possible that your dog’s itchy skin is being caused by a “cutaneous adverse food reaction,” or CAFR.
 In plain English, this means your dog is reacting poorly to something in its meals—usually certain proteins, or wheat.